TSchotter/webserver-tomb/docs/13-website-email/sending-emails-with-gmail.md

 # Sending Emails with Gmail

-In this subchapter, you'll learn how to send emails from your Express server using Gmail.
+In this subchapter, you'll learn how to send emails from Node.js using Gmail.
 We'll cover setting up a Google account, generating App Passwords for secure authentication, and using nodemailer to send emails programmatically.

 ## What You'll Learn

 - How to create a Google account (if you don't have one)
 - How to enable 2-Step Verification and generate App Passwords
 - Installing and configuring nodemailer
-- Creating an Express server that sends emails
+- Creating a Node.js script that sends emails
 - Sending both plain text and HTML emails
 - Securing email credentials with environment variables

-## Step 1: Create a Google Account (If Needed)
+## Create a Google Account (If Needed)

 If you don't already have a Google account, you'll need to create one: